Grand Rapids metropolitan area

-The Grand Rapids metropolitan area is a triangular shaped Metro Triplex, in West Michigan, which fans out westward from the primary hub city of Grand Rapids, Michigan, to the other two metro hubs of Muskegon and Holland.
+The Grand Rapids metropolitan area is a triangular shaped Metro Triplex, in West Michigan, which goes westward from the primary hub city of Grand Rapids, Michigan, to the other two metro hubs of Muskegon and Holland.
 The metropolitan area had an estimated population of 1,159,616 in 2017.
 The region, noted in particular for its western edge abutting the Lake Michigan shoreline and its beaches, is a popular tourist and vacation destination during the summer.
 Noted popular metro area beach towns include Grand Haven, Holland, Muskegon, and Saugatuck.

 The metropolitan area is home to many attractions.
 Frederik Meijer Gardens & Sculpture Park is located in the outskirts of Grand Rapids.
-Michigan's Adventure theme park is just north of Muskegon, and the Grand Rapids Art Museum and the DeVos Place Convention Center are both in downtown Grand Rapids.
+Michigan's Adventure theme park is just north of Muskegon, the Gun Lake Casino Resort is at the south gateway of the metro area in Wayland, and the Grand Rapids Art Museum and the DeVos Place Convention Center are both in downtown Grand Rapids.
 The Grand River flows through the metropolitan area and is noted for its fishing, kayaking, and canoeing.